-As shown in Table 1, during 2022, observers completed 791 (97.2%) of the 814 fishing trips made in the Agreement Area by Class-6 vessels operating under the flags of Colombia, Ecuador, El Salvador, European Union (Spain), Mexico, Nicaragua, Panama, Peru, the United States, and Venezuela (Table 1).
-The difference was 23 trips on which a waiver of the AIDCP requirement to place an observer onboard was issued for a vessel operating in the Agreement area, for the following reasons:
+As shown in Table 1, during 2023, observers were placed on 100% of the 869 fishing trips made in the Agreement Area by Class-6 vessels operating under the flags of Colombia, Ecuador, El Salvador, European Union (Spain), Mexico, Nicaragua, Panama, Peru, the United States, and Venezuela (Table 1).
+There were 17 trips in which observers were deployed on purse-seine vessels smaller than Class-size 6, under the provision of Resolution C-12-08 for vessels with sealed wells, or on a voluntarily basis to maximize its fishing days during its observing closure period according to the provisions of C-21-04.